mikebrad140/ST558---Project-2/Entertainment.md

     ## 9.036236e+03 2.897444e-02 3.001302e+03

 Now, let’s suppose we were way off with all of our assumptions in terms of the key variables to include.
-Let’s try a different appraoch and use the leapSeq algorithm.
+Let’s try a different approach and use the leapSeq algorithm.
 This approach evaluates different subsets of features to determine the subset that produces the best model performance.
 And in this situation, we can do this with all of the